- There are effectively two methods for paywalling web-based content from a technical perspective: Server-side, and client/browser-side.

 The advantage of client-side paywalls

-Despite the security risks outlined above, client-side paywalls have one major advantage over server-side ones: They can help significantly increase inbound traffic from search engines by allowing Google and others to more effectively index and rank content.
+Despite the security risks outlined above, client-side paywalls have one major advantage over server-side ones: They can help increase inbound traffic from search engines by allowing Google and others to more effectively index and rank content.

 The drawback of the server-side approach is that search engine crawlers — like human visitors — cannot get access to paywalled content to “read” and evaluate it.
 They’re limited to analyzing shorter snippets and teasers of content that exist outside of the paywall, rather than full versions.